 A jump from 6 to 7 doesn’t seem like much, but in reality it will take ten times the amount of alkalinity to neutralize.

 5 to 7 = 100 times.
 4 to 7 = 1000 times.
 3 to 7 = 10,000 times.
 Get the picture?

 Of course, not all types of milk are acid-forming.
 While pasteurized goat’s milk falls into the slightly acidic category alongside cow’s milk, raw goat’s milk is slightly alkaline-forming.
 Almond milk is also alkaline-forming and provides another alternative to cow’s milk.

 According to researchers, soy milk also has a neutral effect on the body’s pH levels — it is neither alkaline-forming nor acid-forming.
 If you are taking dairy in the form of milk or whey protein, a great way to take care of your pH levels is by consuming alkaline foods regularly.
 Green juices, lemon water, green tea and herbal tea made from leaves or roots are other alkaline-forming beverage options.

 We also recommend adding a sachet of either Zupafood ELITE or Zupafood GREENZ to your daily water, smoothie or juice for a boost of alkaline greens.
-If you are currently taking a whey protein, you may wish to transition over to our Zupa Protein Greenz which is our alkalizing protein powder blend.
 Our Zupafood range also contains marine calcium which is significantly more bio-available than general calcium supplementation.

 In good health.